 If you're new to the U.S. and are looking for a secured card to build credit, compare your card offers and look for the following features before submitting a credit card application:

 We're creating a separate guide to the best secured credit cards with a breakdown of pros and cons for specific cards.
-There's also a guide to credit cards for U.S newcomers, which includes a mix of secured cards and credit cards created specifically for people coming to the U.S. to study or work.
+There's also a guide to credit cards for U.S newcomers as well as a guide to credit cards for international students, which includes a mix of secured cards and credit cards created specifically for people coming to the U.S. to study or work.

 How to transfer your credit score